alexandre-normand/figlet4go/README.md

     |   __|  |  | |  | |_ | |  |     |   __|      |  |     |__   _| |  | |_ | |  |  |  |
     |  |     |  | |  |__| | |  `----.|  |____     |  |        | |   |  |__| | |  `--'  |
     |__|     |__|  \______| |_______||_______|    |__|        |_|    \______|  \______/

+_This is a fork of the original project from [getwe](https://github.com/getwe) but since there wasn't any activity in a while, managing the fork seemed more sensible than opening a PR and waiting, and waiting.
+The changes here are meant to make it closer to go conventions and mainly, provide more visibility to the caller as far as custom font loading (instead of silently falling back to `default`).
+I'll happily review and merge PRs, too._

 A port of [figlet](http://www.figlet.org/) to golang.
 Make it easier to use,add some new feature such as colorized outputs.